WFT’s covid outbreak disrupted its season, and the team hasn’t yet left the virus behind

 His biggest symptom?
 Boredom.
 For a week he was holed up in his room, often working on his pass rushes and three-step get-offs to pass the time.

 “I was losing my mind,” he said.
 “But I didn’t have any symptoms or anything.
-Just being locked in a room for seven days, it was definitely something I never want to experience again. … I’m healthy, I’m strong and I’m ready to go.”
+Just being locked in a room for seven days, it was definitely something I never want to experience again. … I’m healthy, I’m strong, and I’m ready to go.”

-His latest bout with the coronavirus was the mildest, which he attributes to the vaccine.
-But it’s been a week and half since he returned and, although he’s nearing full strength, he admits he’s “still pushing through some things.”
+Lucas is still waiting to be able to say that.
+His latest bout with the coronavirus was his mildest, which he attributes to the vaccine.
+But it has been a week-and-a-half since he returned and, although he’s nearing full strength, he admits he’s “still pushing through some things.”

 After making it through three rounds, he hopes to not see a fourth.